 The LAA have provided Guidance on the Remuneration of Expert Witnesses.
-The new rates apply to work undertaken with a case start date or representation order date on or after sent 2014.
+The new rates apply to work undertaken with a case start date or representation order date on or after 2022.
 Our charges and service reflect this guidance and are within the guidelines set by the Remuneration Regulations, hence for most of the cases you have with us, prior authority for higher charges from the LAA should not be required.

 You (as Lead Body and contracting party) must discuss with us beforehand if you or any other party to the case are likely to be applying for a Legal Aid Agency certificate.
 This is because the LAA will apportion costs across a number of certificates (with a letter of authority for each) and we may be able to assist the Lead Body by directly issuing correctly apportioned invoices to the parties.